Oaks Groups

 Fall Groups

 Please complete the confidential interest form for the group you are interested in.
 Agreeing to our confidentiality policies is required to ensure a safe place for you and others to process your experiences.
-Oaks staff will reach out to you with next steps communications about the group!
-Reach out to us with any questions at oaks@highpointchurch.org.
+Oaks staff and volunteers will reach out to you with next steps communications about the group!
+Reach out to us with any questions at admin@oaksministrycollaborative.com.

 Women’s Forgiven & Free: Overcoming Addictive Sexual Behaviors